-In compliance with the provision(s) of s.
-281.36 (3b)(b), Wis.
+In compliance with the provision(s) of section 281.36 (3b)(b), Wis.
 Stats., no person may discharge/place dredged or fill material into a wetland unless the discharge is authorized by a wetland general permit or individual permit issued by the Department of Natural Resources (Department) or the discharge is exempt under s.
-281.36, Wis.
-Stats.
+281.36. by statute.